Elia Martell, art by Elalendi ©

 A Dance with Dragons (mentioned)

-Princess Elia Nymeros Martell, also known simply as Elia Martell, was a Dornish princess from House Martell.
+Princess Elia Nymeros Martell, also known simply as Elia Martell or Elia of Dorne was a Dornish princess from House Martell.
 She was married to the crown prince, Rhaegar Targaryen, and by him birthed Rhaenys and Aegon.
-Elia was raped and murdered by Ser Gregor Clegane during the Sack of King's Landing.
+Elia was raped and murdered by Ser Gregor Clegane in the Sack of King's Landing during Robert's Rebellion.

-Elia Martell was the fourth child and first daughter born to the ruling Princess of Dorne, and the second child to live past infancy.
+Elia Martell was the fourth child and first daughter born to the future Princess of Dorne, and the second child to live past infancy.
 She was born a month premature, and her older brother Doran did not expect her to live, when he learned about her birth; she survived, however, though her health was always fragile thereafter.
 During her youth she was very close to her younger brother, Oberyn, to whom she was only one year apart.